SAP-samples/btp-event-mesh-connectivity-bridge/tutorial/Step3-Onboard-Connectors/README.md

     <p><img src="./images/11-createservicekey.png"></p>

  6. In the New Service Key wizard, enter a name of your choice for **Service Key Name** field and for the  **Configure Binding Parameters** field, copy the below value.
+ * **compatibility** is true
+ * **applicationID** is application id of s4-onprem onboarded in step 2 OR application id of s/4 connector.

     ```
     {
       “compatibility”: true,
-      “applicationID”: {app-id-of-s4-on-prem-onboarded-in-step-7}
+      “applicationID”: {app-id-of-s4-on-prem-onboarded-in-step-2}
     }
     ```
  7. Choose **Create**.